theSchein/starknet-solostaker/README.md

 - **Not Financial Advice**: This is not investment or financial advice
 - **Risk of Loss**: Staking cryptocurrencies involves risk of partial or total loss
 - **Security Responsibility**: Users are responsible for securing their own systems
-- **No Guarantees**: No guarantee of uptime, rewards, or functionality
+- **No Guarantees**: No guarantee of uptime, rewards, or functionality of this repo
 - **Verify Everything**: Always verify contract addresses and transactions before execution

 **By using this software, you acknowledge these risks and assume full responsibility.**

+## Hardware

+This guide assumes that the operator is running their own hardware to setup the validator.
+The requirements are here:

 ## Quick Start

+These steps and commands will help you set up and command the client software.

 ### Initial Setup (Development/Testing)